rallepalaveev/A2DVI/README.md

 For the DVI output to be active, the new firmware developped by Thorsten Brehm (c) 2024 should be used. https://github.com/ThorstenBr

 Procedure to activate DVI mode:
+* v1.2:
+  program A2DVI firmware to RPI Pico;
+  remove U6 and discconnects pins 11, 12 and 13 of U5.
 * v1.5:
   program A2DVI firmware to RPI Pico;
   open all 9 DIP switches.
 * v1.6:
   program A2DVI firmware to RPI Pico;
   desloder the 8 soldering pads at GPIOs 14-21.
-* Lower hardware versions:
- program A2DVI firmware to RPI Pico;
- remove U6 and discconnects pins 11, 12 and 13 of U5.

 For the VGA output to be active, the standard firmware developped by Mark Aikens (c) 2024 should be used. https://github.com/markadev

 Procedure to activate VGA mode:
+* v1.2:
+  program VGA firmware to RPI Pico;
+  replace U5 and U6.
 * v1.5:
   program VGA firmware to RPI Pico;
   close all 9 DIP switches.